“Beach Nails” Are Summer’s Most Playful Manicure Trend

 Enter: beach nails.

 Slowly taking over my social feeds as the hottest nail look of summer 2025, the beauty of beach nails lies in their versatility.
-With no passport required, your nails can be your ticket to a tropical coral reef complete with 3D ocean critters, and a rainbow of colors, or a verdant coastline dotted with the prettiest seashells and shimmering pearls.
+With no passport required, your nails can be your ticket to a tropical coral reef complete with 3D ocean critters and a rainbow of colours or a verdant coastline dotted with the prettiest seashells and shimmering pearls.

 AdvertisementADVERTISEMENT